 SVR has partnered with SBDM to market the area through events so as to draw more visitors into the hinterland.
 The SPAR Kirkwood Wildsfees is amongst the events that the LM supports as it has become the key event for attracting tourists into the area.
 It is a benchmark for community owned and fun family festivals nationally.
 It was initiated in 2002 by the then Sundays River Valley Tourism body as a means of promoting tourism to the valley, which borders on the world-famous Addo Elephant National Park.
-The main objective behind the growth of tourism to the Sundays River Valley is to create sustainable year-round jobs which provide meaningful work and marketable skills.
-As a measure of its success, over 80 new tourism products have opened in the valley since the first festival - with most sustaining jobs.
+The main objective behind the growth of tourism to the Sundays valley since the first festival - with most sustaining jobs.
 Tourism investors are also showing more interest in the area after experiencing the popular Eastern Cape Flagship event.